 We encourage a combination of time in both moderate and intensity activity in minutes, as well as steps to be entered which best reflects the activity.
 It is up to each individual to track their step and time as accurately as possible to best reflect the activity.
 This conversion was developed based on the work on the research of Tudor-Locke which you can learn more about here.
 To find out more on how we encourage members to accurately log activity in combination with steps, take a look at our article here.

 10 minutes of moderate intensity activity = 1,000 steps

 Moderate intensity activity causes a slight, but noticeable increase in breathing and heart rate.
-You should be able to maintain a conversation.
+This intensity is dependent on each individuals fitness level.
+When doing moderative intensity activity, you should be able to maintain a conversation.
 Some examples of moderate intensity activity include:

 - Horse riding

 10 minutes of high intensity activity = 2,000 steps

 High intensity activity makes you “huff and puff” and is where talking full sentences between breaths is difficult.
 This intensity is dependent on each individuals fitness level.
 Some examples of high intensity activity include:

 - Competitive sport (e.g. squash, football and netball)